xiaotaozi1127/infra-as-code-assignment/README.md

 ## Overview

-This repo and README is to be updated to based on the [assignment instructions](./ASSIGNMENT.md).
+This README is to be updated in your repo based on the [assignment instructions](./ASSIGNMENT.md).